-During even-numbered years, Marine Board staff propose legislative concepts to its five-member Board based on feedback from stakeholders, and partners, to improve recreational boating laws and services.
+During even-numbered years, Marine Board staff proposes legislative concepts to its five-member Board based on feedback from stakeholders and partners, to improve recreational boating laws and services.
 Legislative concepts approved by the Marine Board are submitted to the Department of Administrative Services (DAS).
 After review from DAS, legislative concepts are forwarded to the Governor's Office for consideration.
 If legislative concepts are approved by the Governor's Office, they move to Legislative Counsel to be drafted into bills.
 The Marine Board and the Governor give a final review after the bills are drafted to determine what moves forward for legislative consideration.

-The agency met with stakeholders after hosting four open houses around the state to gather feedback on the concepts (scroll down the page to the right to see when and where the open house took place).
+The agency met with stakeholders in 2018 after hosting four open houses around the state to gather feedback on the concepts (scroll down the page to the right to see when and where the open house took place).

 The agency asked for the following concepts to be considered by the Board and the Governor, which were approved in December 2018: